V972/SpongeBobFarmersDelightHamburgersJS/README.md

-# When the Hamburger is sus
+# When the Hamburger is sus in 1.19.2+

+ALL THE HEAVY LIFTING WAS DONE BY V972.
+I ONLY CHANGED IT TO WORK WITH CURRENT VERSIONS.
+ORIGINAL: https://github.com/V972/SpongeBobFarmersDelightHamburgersJS

 Reference to [fake Crabby Patty](https://www.youtube.com/watch?v=guBOYBhOcUY)

 Prerequisites
-* MC 1.18
+* MC 1.19.2+ (Tested only in 1.20.1
 * Forge
 * Mods:
     * KubeJS (duh)